(Last Updated On: December 19, 2022)

-These simple, easy-to-make, and also no-bake orange balls are made with vanilla wafers, frozen orange juice concentrate, powdered sugar, and finely chopped pecans.
-They are then rolled in coconut flakes or powdered sugar.
+These simple, easy-to-make, and also no-bake orange balls are made with vanilla wafers, powdered sugar, finely chopped pecans, and frozen orange juice concentrate.
+They are then rolled in sweetened coconut flakes or powdered sugar.
 A scrumptious orange balls recipe that is fit for a King (or Queen)! 🙂 So yummy!

 This is a Southern orange ball recipe from my Nana from Texas!
 I helped her make them when she spent a month with us this last August.
 It was so much fun!

-These orange balls are easy to prepare and serve all through December during the Christmas season, or for that matter, any other holiday season too!
+Orange balls, which can also be called orange snowballs, are easy to prepare and serve all through December.
+Especially during the Christmas holiday season, or for that matter, any other holiday season too!
 Also, orange balls are great to serve at birthday parties, cookie exchanges, and special occasions.

 🗝️ Key Ingredients